hydroffice/hyo2_qc/docs/user_manual_survey_scan_designated.rst

     * Turn the knob to select the applicable year as pertaining to required NOAA NOS Hydrographic Survey Specifications and Deliverables (HSSD).
     * Enter the **Survey scale**.
 Any designated soundings that have a more shoal designated sounding within 2mm at survey scale will be flagged as invalid.
-    * Check the box **Evaluate neighborhood** as an estimate of designated sounding height 1 meter off the seafloor.
+    * If desired, check the box **Evaluate neighborhood** as an estimate of designated sounding height 1 meter off the seafloor.
 Note this is a subjective check to be overrided by the hydrographer's discretion.

 * In **Execution**, click **Designated Scan v2**.